liangzifei/MRH-Net/README.md

 training input and target should be corregistered.
 ## Train your own MRH_network

 - In network training(MRH_training.mlx), please change the dMRI input channel according to your own data.
+Any MRI contrast could be incorporated and not limited to dRMI.
+Magnetic transfer image was tested in our work.
 ```
    from (default):